Grudges and boundaries often appear similar, but they are in fact quite different.

 A grudge often leads to burnout because it is the result of internalizing strong emotions and failing to decide what to do.
 It is like stepping on a piece of gum and not being able to move forward without that bump on the bottom of your shoe.
 A boundary is wiping that gum off, accepting the evidence that it was once there, but moving forward without that bump.

-Maybe your partner forgot about an important dinner which left you feeling upset and hurt, a grudge would mean you are always bringing it up every time a dinner is planned and you are overwhelmed with worry that he/she/they will forget.
-A boundary would be telling your significant other how upset you were, finding out what happened to them and why they missed the dinner and then figuring out how to make sure it won’t happen again.
-Maybe they need a morning reminder, or an alarm on their phone, whatever it is work together to solve the issue rather than tucking it all away.
-Grow and learn together and you will be making your relationship stronger.
+Maybe your partner forgot about an upcoming dinner which left you feeling upset and hurt.
+If you hold a grudge against someone, you would bring it up every time you sit down for dinner.
+You’re overwhelmed with worry that he, she or they will forget.
+A boundary would be telling your significant other how upset you were.
+You would learn what happened to them and why they missed dinner.
+After that, you would figure out how to prevent it from happening again.
+If they need a morning reminder, a phone alarm, or something else, work together to resolve the issue rather than burying it.
+Grow together and learn from each other to strengthen your relationship.

 Feel calm and grounded so you can face the challenges of your day with a sense of ease.
 Sign up for our free ebook and you’ll also receive our newsletter in your inbox.